sigmaco/mantle-docs/README.md

 This is the revision 1.0 of the programming guide and API reference for Mantle, published in 2015.03.06, and its whitepaper published in March of 2014.

+Mantle is a initiative from AMD to create a new programming model that can fully exploit the capabilities of modern GPUs.

+In collaboration with leading cross-platform game developers, AMD has created an API specification and graphics driver that enable this model on PCs with graphics hardware based on the Graphics Core Next (GCN) architecture.

+Mantle is all about removing the obstacles that constrain game developers today and allowing them to unleash the full power of modern GPUs.

+This white paper describes the motivation behind the creation of Mantle and provides a high-level overview of its most important features and benefits.

 ## Developer Manifesto

 The Mantle API imposes upon PC graphics developers a new set of rules.